You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Callaway sell golf equipment; this is a product category page.
+Callaway sells golf equipment; this is a product category page.

 Can you read title or header ?